01 of 17

 If you got to San Francisco by car, leave it parked.
 If you were thinking about renting a car to see the sights, just forget it.

 The only exceptions to that advice are day trips out of town — and if you want to follow the 49-Mile Drive.
-If you do that, use my guide to cut the driving part down to just 20 miles of the interesting stuff.
+If you do that, use this guide to cut the driving part down to just 20 miles of the interesting stuff.

-INSTEAD: Walk or Let Someone Else Do the Driving
+Instead: Walk or Let Someone Else Do the Driving

 San Francisco is a small city.
 The majority of the tourist sights are within little more than one square mile.
 Walk everywhere you can.
 Not only will you see more and get a better... feel for the place, but you might actually get places faster than you would behind the wheel.

 You can also take public transportation.
 Your options (including the cable cars) are outlined in this guide to getting around San Francisco.

 If you tire out after that trek up Hyde Street, don't expect to stand at the curb and hail a taxi.
 That was never a good idea in San Francisco, but you can use a ride-sharing service like Uber or Lyft.Continue to 11 of 17 below.